 - Use GLSL shading whenever possible for real-time image rendering.

-The System panel at the Render tab of the Properties editor lets the game developer specify options about the system performance regarding to frame discards and restrictions about frame renderings, the key to stop the Blender Game Engine, and whether to maintain geometry in the internal memory of the Graphic card.
+The System panel at the Render tab of the Properties editor lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop the Blender Game Engine, and whether to maintain geometry in the internal memory of the Graphic card.